stanley-gu/standardsCh/chapter.md

 Whereas CellML is very general, SBML is more specific, as result, the storage requirement for SBML is much less.
 It takes on average roughly 1.5 kilobytes to store a single chemical transformation in SBML Level 2 (compared to 5 kilobytes for CellML).
 Interestingly it only takes roughly 50 to 100 bytes to store single transformations in raw binary format where there is minimal extraneous syntax.
 Some readers may feel that with todays cheap storage technologies, that discussions on storage requirements is unnecessary.
 Indeed for small models it is not an issue.
 However, in future very large models are likely to be developed.
-There is, for example a serious attempt (<www.physiome.org>) now underway to model in the long term entire organs and even whole organisms.
+There is, for example a serious attempt (<http://www.physiome.org>) now underway to model in the long term entire organs and even whole organisms.
 The amount of information in these cases is huge and the question of efficient storage is not so trivial.
 Obviously XML is highly compressible and large models can be stored in this way.
 However, inefficient storage also increases the time taken to manipulate the models.
 Furthermore, in a modeling environment, model authors tend to generate hundreds of variants while developing the model.
 For a large model this clearly would generate huge amounts of XML based data.
 One of the things that has yet to be addressed by either standard is the how model variants can be efficiently stored.

 #### Usage

 Both SBML and CellML have been taken up by many software developers and implemented in their software.
 Over the past decade, SBML has become the *de facto* standard for systems biology models.
-As of this writing, 251 different software packages are officially listed on the SBML Software Guide (<http://sbml.org/SBML_Software_Guide>).
+As December 2012, 251 different software packages are officially listed on the SBML Software Guide (<http://sbml.org/SBML_Software_Guide>).
 In addition, SBML is the official model interchange format for the SBW project (<http://sys-bio.org/>), the